-It’s been rainy all day today, and in a quest to find a fun, quick activity I ran across a recipe I had saved for a shortcut homemade soap and it turns out its the perfect kids DIY soap project!
-I had recently purchased a HUGE jar of Manuka honey (semi-accidentally) and thought I’d take advantage of its antibacterial and anti-inflammatory properties and throw it in the mix.
-OMG – this was SO EASY to make I had to share it here.
+It’s been rainy all day today, and in a quest to find a fun, quick activity I ran across a recipe I had saved for a shortcut homemade soap.
+As it turns out, soap-making (with a couple of handy, kid-safe shortcuts) is the perfect way for littles to have some fun in the kitchen!
+I had recently purchased a HUGE jar of Manuka honey (semi-accidentally) and thought I’d take advantage of its antibacterial and anti-inflammatory properties, so we throw it in the mix.
+The whole project was SO EASY and worthwhile I had to share it here.

 - 3-4 Tbsp.
 Oatmeal

 Yields: Roughly 4 average-sized bars of soap or 10 smaller.

 10-Minute DIY Honey Goat’s Milk Soap Instructions:

 - Cut the soap base into cubes and melt

 Cut your base into 3″ x 3″ cubes (anything manageable really).
 Place the cubes into a microwave-safe container and alternate heating for 30 seconds and stirring for 30 seconds until all the cubes are melted.
 Stir in the honey, and any other colorants or oils.
 If you’d like to add grated peels, oatmeal, or lavender, place those evenly into the bottom of the mold/molds before pouring.